Complex Property Division in California

 Keep in mind that couples with substantial assets may face a considerably longer divorce process.
 Under normal circumstances, the more property there is to characterize, appraise, and distribute, the longer it takes to finalize the divorce, even when the parties agree.
 If the parties cannot agree, divorce can take years.

-The divorce attorneys at Johnson Attorneys Group have significant experience handling these types of cases in Orange County.
+The divorce attorneys at Johnson Attorneys Group have significant experience handling these types of cases in Los Angeles County and Orange County.

 Some of the high-value assets at risk in these types of complex divorces include: